-Wavy coats are what give Bernedoodles their “staple” look and therefore are the most common.
-This coat either sheds a little or not at all and is a safe bet for those who have allergies.
+Wavy coats give Bernedoodles their “staple” look and are the most common.
+This coat sheds a little or not at all and is a safe bet for those with allergies.

 Are Bernedoodles Hypoallergenic?

 After diving into information about the soft and oh-so-adorable Bernedoodle coat, it is essential to know that no dog breed is 100 percent hypoallergenic.

 So, Do Bernedoodles Shed?
 Some simple dogs are better suited than others for people who suffer from allergies.

 If you or a family member has a severe allergy to pet dander, the curly-coated Berenedoodle would be best for you.
 The truth is, sometimes you do not know if a dog is suited for you until you take it home.

 How to Deal with Being Allergic to your Bernedoodle

 What do you do when you’ve reached the worst-case scenario?
 As a result, you forgot to ask one question.
 Do Bernedoodles Shed?

 You finally bring your pup home, fall in love with it, and discover that your new family member has been causing your newfound allergy symptoms.